 With respect to an investment in Notes that are denominated and/or payable in a currency other than U.S. dollars ("Specified Currency Notes"), there will be significant risks not associated with an investment in a debt security denominated and payable in U.S. dollars, including the possibility of material changes in the exchange rate between U.S. dollars and the payment currency and the imposition or modification of exchange controls by the applicable governments.
 We have no control over the factors that generally affect these risks, such as economic, financial and political events and the supply and demand for applicable currencies.
 Moreover, if payments on Specified Currency Notes are determined by reference to a formula containing a multiplier or leverage factor, the effect of any change in the exchange rates between the applicable currencies will be magnified.
 In recent years, exchange rates between certain currencies have been highly volatile and volatility between such currencies or with other currencies may be expected in the future.
-Fluctuations between currencies in the payment currency would result in a decrease in the U.S. dollar equivalent yield of the Specified Currency Notes, in the U.S. dollar equivalent value of the principal and any premium payable at maturity or earlier redemption of the Specified Currency Notes and generally, in the U.S. dollar equivalent market value of the Specified Currency Notes.
+Fluctuations between currencies in the past are not necessarily indicative, however, of fluctuations that may occur in the future.
+Depreciation of the payment currency would result in a decrease in the U.S. dollar equivalent yield of the Specified Currency Notes, in the U.S. dollar equivalent value of the principal and any premium payable at maturity or earlier redemption of the Specified Currency Notes and generally, in the U.S. dollar equivalent market value of the Specified Currency Notes.